Meeds-io/meeds/.github/ISSUE_TEMPLATE/issue_template.md

 <!-- Help us qualify your issue -->
 **Select one or more categories that apply:**
 - [ ] Bug — Something isn’t working as expected.
-- [ ] Feature Request — A proposal for new or improved functionality.
+- [ ] Feature — A proposal for new or improved functionality.
 - [ ] Feedback — An observation, idea, or need regarding the product.
 - [ ] Other — None of the above applies.